What Is eNPS? Score, Calculation, Benchmarks, Tips

-Want to know how enthusiastic your employees are about your company?
-That's where eNPS can really help.
+You should measure eNPS because it provides a fast, repeatable signal of workforce advocacy that can flag disengagement, burnout, or culture issues before they appear as increased turnover.
 It goes beyond simple satisfaction and measures the likelihood your employees would recommend your organization as a great place to work.

-A storied descendant of the customer-directed Net Promoter Score (NPS) measure, eNPS has been at the heart of HR and employee experience metrics for decades.
-Just as the original NPS helps inform a company’s unique value proposition and brand positioning to build customer connections, eNPS can help organizations shape their employee value proposition and improve their employer brand.
+Adapted from the customer-facing Net Promoter Score (NPS) that originated at Bain & Company in the early 2000s, eNPS has become a core employee experience metric used across industries.
+Just as the original NPS helps inform a company's unique value proposition and brand positioning to build customer connections, eNPS can help organizations shape their employee value proposition and improve their employer brand.

 Research shows that employee advocacy and related measures of employee engagement are linked to organizational outcomes such as employee attrition, productivity, and shareholder return.
 Organizations that use both NPS and eNPS usually see a positive correlation between the two measures, validating Apple’s insight that employees who are promoters are more likely to influence customers to become promoters as well.
 This synergistic relationship between eNPS and NPS also supports the service-profit chain model: a positive employee experience helps generate a positive customer experience.